Ever wondered what are the 5 most common regrets in our lives?

 You have been given a life.
 Your very own life.
 Why would you choose to live someone else’s ideas of what’s right for you?

-It truly is yours to do with as you please (and allow others the same with theirs).
+It truly is yours to do with as you please.
+Allow others the same with theirs.

-Choose what you do with all the moments of your time, wisely and consciously, so you will not be left with one of these 5 most common regrets at the end of your own life.
+Wisely and consciously, choose what you do with all the moments of your time, so you will not be left with one of these 5 most common regrets at the end of your own life.

-Thank you for your wonderful contribution to our lives, Bronnie, with your gift of your book (ad) The Top Five Regrets of the Dying: A Life Transformed by the Dearly Departing.
+Thank you Bronnie, for your wonderful contribution to our lives with your gift of your book (ad) The Top Five Regrets of the Dying: A Life Transformed by the Dearly Departing.

 Head on over (ad) to Bronnie’s own website to learn so much more about her experiences.